Terminal 101: Learn Linux in Your Browser

 Generalizing Peterson's mutual exclusion algorithm to N processors using a tournament tree structure, with a Java implementation.

-Dual numbers extend the reals with an infinitesimal epsilon where epsilon^2 = 0.
-Evaluate f(x + epsilon) and you get f(x) + f'(x)*epsilon.
-The derivative falls out of the algebra.
+Dual numbers extend our number system with an infinitesimal epsilon where epsilon^2 = 0.
+Evaluating f(x + epsilon) yields f(x) + epsilon * f'(x)—the derivative emerges automatically from the algebra.

 elementa is a linear algebra library built to teach.
 Every design decision prioritizes clarity over cleverness.
 Code that reads like a textbook and compiles.